Slide rule: Modern form

+20th century

 In the 1920s, the novelist and engineer Nevil Shute Norway (he called his autobiography Slide Rule) was Chief Calculator on the design of the British R100 airship for Vickers Ltd. from 1924.
 The stress calculations for each transverse frame required computations by a pair of calculators (people) using Fuller's cylindrical slide rules for two or three months.
 The simultaneous equation contained up to seven unknown quantities, took about a week to solve, and had to be repeated with a different selection of slack wires if the guess on which of the eight radial wires were slack was wrong and one of the wires guessed to be slack was not slack.
-After months of labour filling perhaps fifty foolscap sheets with calculations "the truth stood revealed' (and) produced a satisfaction almost amounting to a religious experience".
+After months of labour filling perhaps fifty foolscap sheets with calculations "the truth stood revealed (and) produced a satisfaction almost amounting to a religious experience".

+In 1937, physicist Lucy Hayner designed and constructed a circular slide rule in Braille.

 Throughout the 1950s and 1960s, the slide rule was the symbol of the engineer's profession in the same way the stethoscope is that of the medical profession.

-German rocket scientist Wernher von Braun bought two Nestler slide rules in the 1930s.
-Ten years later he brought them with him when he moved to the US after World War II to work on the American space effort.
-Throughout his life he never used any other slide rule.
-He used his two Nestlers while heading the NASA program that landed a man on the Moon in July 1969.

 Aluminium Pickett-brand slide rules were carried on Project Apollo space missions.
 The model N600-ES owned by Buzz Aldrin that flew with him to the Moon on Apollo 11 was sold at auction in 2007.
 The model N600-ES taken along on Apollo 13 in 1970 is owned by the National Air and Space Museum.

 Some engineering students and engineers carried ten-inch slide rules in belt holsters, a common sight on campuses even into the mid-1970s.
 Until the advent of the pocket digital calculator, students also might keep a ten- or twenty-inch rule for precision work at home or the office while carrying a five-inch pocket slide rule around with them.

 In 2004, education researchers David B. Sher and Dean C. Nataro conceived a new type of slide rule based on prosthaphaeresis, an algorithm for rapidly computing products that predates logarithms.
 However, there has been little practical interest in constructing one beyond the initial prototype.